Chnapy/bloup/README.md

 This is a sandbox repo to try some techs and ways of doing

+- Dev
   - NestJS with mongoDB, TypeORM and GraphQL - all linked and automatized as much as possible
   - React 18
+- Tools & config
+  - Yarn 3 monorepo
+  - Yarn Zero-installs
   - Strong linking between frontend<->backend using GraphQL
   - GraphQL strong tooling (editor validation, editor operations, editor lint, code generation, api playground)
-- Yarn 3 monorepo
-- Yarn Zero-installs
+- Devops
   - CI cover and optimization
   - CD optimization using Docker
+  - PR preview environment
   - Docker dev environment (including Windows)

 [Nx framework](https://nx.dev/) was also tried.
 Powerful but quite restrictive and not compatible with Yarn 2+.